multipath-tcp/mptcp-check/README.md

 then run the `start.sh` script again.

 ## update needs
-Currently, the apt version of lighttpd is 1.4.63, when the 1.4.76 is available, the last line of the `Dockerfile` should be swapped with the comment above.
+Currently, the apt version of lighttpd is 1.4.63.
+When the 1.4.76 or newer version is available, `mptcpize run` can be removed from the `Dockerfile` file, and the option `"server.network-mptcp"` can be set in the config.